 Sustainable fabrics aren't limited to the bedroom!
 Peacock Alley’s Basics bath linens are as soft as they are sustainable.
 A blend of 60% rayon from bamboo and 40% cotton, they may be the most absorbent towels you’ll ever own!

 And don’t forget your matching robe!

 A final touch would be a sensuous scented soy candle.
 Unlike paraffin candles which are made from petroleum oil, soy candles are made with natural soybean oil.
 Not only are soy candles non-toxic and burn cleaner, they hold a strong scent AND burn 50% longer than paraffin candles.
-We have an assortment of heavenly scented soy candles from Lafco House & Home, Niven Morgan and Aquiesse.
+We have an assortment of heavenly scented soy candles from Lafco House & Home and Rosy Rings.